How to Go Spearfishing Safely and Effectively

 b.
 Wetsuit

 A good wetsuit keeps you warm, provides buoyancy, and offers protection from the sun, sharp rocks, and marine creatures.
-Opt for a camouflage wetsuit if you want to blend into the underwater environment.
+Some wetsuits are camouflaged to help you blend into the underwater environment - your mileage may vary.

 c.
 Mask, Snorkel, and Fins